 Software maintenance services revenues consist of fees for post-contract customer support services provided to license (premise-based) holders through support and maintenance agreements.
 These agreements allow our customers to receive technical support, enhancements and upgrades to new versions of our software products when and if available.
 A substantial portion of these revenues were generated from renewals of maintenance agreements, which typically run on a year-to-year basis.
-Revenues from the sale of software maintenance services are reported as part of our Document Management segment.
-The \$79,203, or 30%, increase in these revenues in the first quarter 2021 compared to the first quarter 2020 was primarily the result of maintenance and support agreements acquired with CEO Image.
+Revenues from the sale of software maintenance services, which are reported as part of our Document Management segment, increased by \$20,962, or 7%, in the second quarter 2021 compared to the second quarter 2020 and increased by \$100,165, or 17%, in the six month period 2021 compared to the six month period 2020.
+This increase was primarily the result of maintenance and support agreements acquired with CEO Image, augmented by expansion of services with existing customers and price increases more than offsetting normal attrition.